premkumark2005/Stopwatch-Web-Application/README.md

 # Interactive Stopwatch Web Application
 # Overview
-This project is an Interactive Stopwatch Web Application, developed as Task 2 of the Skill Craft Technology Internship.
+This project is an Interactive Stopwatch Web Application.
 It is a responsive, user-friendly stopwatch designed for versatile time management needs.

 # Features
 Start/Stop Functionality: Allows users to start and pause the stopwatch at any time.